Box 9021, Wilmington, DE 19809, USA

 Below, that same Anna's Hummingbird preening.

-In this last photo of the Delaware Anna's Hummingbird, below,
+In the photo below of the Delaware Anna's Hummingbird,

 some color on the throat is visible.